riccardodesanti/riccardodesanti.github.io/_pages/about.md

 Currently, I'm at [California Institute of Technology (Caltech)](https://www.caltech.edu), visiting [Yisong Yue](https://www.yisongyue.com)'s group and [Frances H. Arnold](http://fhalab.caltech.edu)'s Nobel-awarded lab, working to close the loop between generative exploration and chemical wet-lab discovery.
 I am a Ph.D. student at ETH Zurich, advised by [Andreas Krause](https://las.inf.ethz.ch), [Niao He](https://odi.inf.ethz.ch), and [Kjell Jorner](https://dcl.ethz.ch), and supported by the [ETH AI Center](https://ai.ethz.ch) and [NCCR Catalysis](https://www.nccr-catalysis.ch).

-My research focuses on developing **generative algorithms for discovery beyond the data** — bridging deep generative modeling (e.g., flows and diffusion models), decision-making under uncertainty, and optimization, to enable **new-to-nature discovery**.
+My research focuses on developing **generative algorithms for discovery beyond the data** — bridging flow and diffusion modeling, decision-making under uncertainty, and optimization, to enable **new-to-nature discovery**.
 Broadly, I aim to contribute to the foundations of a **science of generative discovery**: principled methods allowing generative models to explore complex spaces beyond pre-trained priors.

 This research program builds on my earlier work on the foundations of exploration in RL, which includes an **[Outstanding Paper Award at ICML](https://icml.cc/virtual/2022/oral/16290)** with [Marcello Restelli](https://scholar.google.com/citations?user=xdgxRiEAAAAJ&hl=en), and research visits with [Michael Bronstein](https://www.cs.ox.ac.uk/people/michael.bronstein/) at the [University of Oxford](https://www.ox.ac.uk) and [Imperial College London](https://www.imperial.ac.uk) on geometric and causal inductive biases for exploration.